ryantbrown/laravel-contracts-cheat-sheet/readme.md

 Laravel Contracts - Cheat Sheet
 ========

-Customize and then generate your own static cheat sheet for the Laravel 5 Contracts.
+Build your own custom cheat sheet for the Laravel 5 Contracts.
 The generator utilizes the Reflection API and composer to stay current with the [contracts repository](https://github.com/illuminate/contracts).

 Demo
 ------